 Policy Basics: Individual Income Taxes in Montana

 In Montana, these shared investments are managed through the state’s General Fund.
-Taxes make up the vast majority (94 percent) of the revenue for the General Fund, and the individual income tax is the single largest source of revenue for the General Fund, comprising just over half of the state’s General Fund revenue (Chart 1).
+Taxes make up the vast majority of the revenue for the General Fund, and the individual income tax is the single largest source of revenue, comprising nearly 60 percent of the state’s General Fund revenue.

-Wages, salaries, and tips make up almost two-thirds (63 percent) of income subject to individual income tax (Chart 2).
+Wages and salaries make up almost two-thirds of income subject to individual income tax.

-In 2003, the Montana Legislature made significant and harmful changes to our income tax system.
-That year, legislators passed a bill that greatly altered Montana’s tax system by providing a significant tax cut for wealthiest households.
+In 2003, the Montana Legislature made harmful changes to our income tax system.
+That year, legislators passed a bill that greatly altered Montana’s tax system by providing a significant tax cut for the wealthiest households.

 The changes made in 2003 included collapsing the income tax brackets and creating a tax cut for capital gains income.
 Both of these provisions make our tax system more regressive

-, giving a greater tax cut to high-income households and costing the state nearly a billion dollars in revenue that could have been used to invest in our future.
+, giving a greater tax cut to high-income households and costing the state nearly a billion dollars in revenue in the decade from 2005 to 2016, which could have been used to invest in our future.

-Prior to the tax cuts implemented in 2003, Montana had ten different income brackets, with each higher income bracket paying a slightly larger share of their income in taxes (Appendix A).
+Prior to the tax cuts implemented in 2003, Montana had 10 different income brackets, with each higher income bracket paying a slightly larger share of their income in taxes.

-In this old structure, the lowest income bracket paid two percent of their income in taxes, while the highest bracket (applying to incomes over $107,000, adjusted for 2018) paid 11 percent of that income in taxes.
+In the former structure, the lowest income bracket paid 2 percent of their income in taxes, while the highest bracket (applying to incomes greater than $108,700, adjusted for 2019) paid 11 percent of that income in taxes.

 The changes in 2003 reduced the total number of income brackets to seven.
-In 2018, the top bracket now includes all households making over $17,900.
+In 2019, the top bracket now includes all households making more than $18,400.

 That means someone earning just above the minimum wage now faces the same top marginal tax rate as someone making $1 million.
 As a result of the 2003 tax cuts, the wealthiest households experienced the greatest tax reductions.
-More than half the reduction in income taxes went to households with incomes of over $500,000, the top 0.4 percent of taxpayers, whose average tax reduction was $30,499.
-For the bottom 81 percent of Montana taxpayers, the average tax cut was just $23 (Chart 3).
+Almost half (47.6 percent) of the reduction in income taxes went to households with incomes of more than $500,000, the top 0.4 percent of taxpayers, whose average tax reduction was $30,499.
+For the bottom 81 percent of Montana taxpayers, the average tax cut was just $23.

 As a whole, these tax cuts have created a more regressive income tax structure.
 In fact, while our individual income tax remains slightly progressive, it is not progressive enough to offset the regressivity of our property taxes and selective sales and excise taxes.

-In other words, when looking at the entire tax system in Montana, lower-income taxpayers pay a larger portion of their income in taxes compared to those with higher incomes.
+In other words, when looking at the entire tax system in Montana, taxpayers with lower wages pay a larger portion of their income in taxes compared to those with higher incomes.

-The changes made have also had a negative impact on Montana’s revenue streams.
-In the past decade, it is estimated that the state has lost one billion dollars
+The changes have also had a negative impact on Montana’s revenue.
+In the first decade following the 2003 tax cuts, it is estimated that the state lost one billion dollars

-For further information about the income tax bracket collapse, see Montana Budget and Policy Center’s (MBPC) report, The Montana We Could Be: Tax cuts, aimed at the rich, take a toll
+For further information about the income tax bracket collapse, see Montana Budget & Policy Center’s report, The Montana We Could Be: Tax cuts, aimed at the rich, take a toll

-Currently, Montana is one of only six states that offer significant tax breaks for capital gains.
+Currently, Montana is one of only nine states that offer significant tax breaks for capital gains.

 The capital gains credit has proven to be unaffordable, is unfair to Montanans who earn income through wages, and has not benefited the Montana economy.

 The capital gains credit lowers the effective tax rate for people who earn income through investments compared to those who earn income from wages.
 This creates a tax system that favors wealth over work.
-In 2016, half of the benefits from the credit went to the wealthiest one percent of taxpayers (just 4,600 households in Montana).,
+In 2018, more than half of the benefits from the credit went to the wealthiest one percent of taxpayers (just 4,713 households in Montana).

-Nearly all middle- and lower-income Montanans do not benefit from the credit because they are much more likely to earn their income on the job rather than through the sale of large assets.
-In 2015, over 85 percent of Montana taxpayers – more than 476,000 taxpayers – did not receive any benefit from the capital gains credit.
+Nearly all Montanans who earn lower and middle incomes do not benefit from the credit because they are much more likely to earn their income on the job rather than through the sale of large assets.
+In 2017, more than 78 percent of Montana taxpayers – more than 448,000 taxpayers – did not receive any benefit from the capital gains credit.

 In fact, the assets owned by most Montanans – primary residences and retirement funds – are not treated as capital gains income when they are sold.

-Economic theory and experience teach us that treating capital gains more favorably than wages will not help the economy.
+Treating capital gains more favorably than wages will not help the economy.
 In fact, the lost tax revenue could actually prevent growth by forcing state budget cuts.
-The capital gains credit cost Montana an estimated $35 million in 2015.
+The capital gains credit cost Montana more than $55 million in 2018.

-These vital dollars could have been used to fund growth-oriented services like education, healthcare, and environmental protections.
+These vital dollars could have been used to fund growth-oriented services like education, health care, and infrastructure improvements.

 Earned Income Tax Credit Makes Work Pay

-In 2017, the Montana Legislature passed a state earned income tax credit (EITC) making Montana the 29th state to create a state EITC to support working families make ends meet.
+In 2017, the Montana Legislature passed a state earned income tax credit (EITC) making Montana the 29th state to create a state EITC to help working families make ends meet.

-Beginning in 2019, Montana will provide a refundable tax credit set at three percent of the federal EITC to low- and moderate-income households, offering a maximum benefit of $192.
-Approximately 80,000 Montana families that earn income through work are eligible to receive the state EITC.
+Beginning in 2019, Montana started providing a refundable tax credit set at 3 percent of the federal EITC to households working at lower wage jobs, offering a maximum benefit of $192.
+In tax year 2019, 71,473 Montana households received the EITC.

-A state EITC keeps families working and out of poverty, but Montana can do more to improve the economic security of low-income families by increasing the credit amount.
-Among the 29 states and District of Columbia that offer a state EITC, Montana’s three percent credit is the lowest.
+A state EITC is an effective tool to help people rise about poverty-level incomes by putting more money in the pockets of families to spend on groceries or catch up on bills.
+However, Montana can do more to improve the economic security of families living on low incomes by increasing the credit amount.
+Among the 29 states and District of Columbia that offer a state EITC, Montana’s 3 percent credit is the lowest.

-For more information see MBPC’s report, A State Earned Income Tax Credit: Helping Montana's Working Families and Economy
+For more information, see MBPC’s report, A State Earned Income Tax Credit: Helping Montana’s Families and Economy.

 Deduction for Federal Taxes Paid